The HND in Fine Art is a continuation of the HNC in Fine Art.

 What background and qualifications do you need to join?
 (Entry Requirements)

 Applicants are welcome to apply with the equivalent of Level 2 English and Maths and a merit trajectory qualification from previous HNC study.
-On the HND you will study eight units at level 5 (having completed eight units from the HNC.)
+On the HND you will study six units at level 5 (having completed eight units from the HNC.)
 The HND is the equivalent of the 2nd year of a BA in Fine Art and is listed on UCAS.

 What does the course lead to?